 Types of Debt to Refinance

-There are many kinds of loans or debt that can be refinanced.
+You can refinance many kinds of debt.
 Some of the most common are short-term loans, such as merchant cash advances, lines of credit, and credit card debt.
 However, many businesses also refinance other term loans if they can qualify for a better rate and to extend the loan duration.

 Merchant Cash Advances